vanneszias/serengo/logs/20251014-finds-implementation-log.md

 - **NEW**: Video playback with custom controls and fullscreen support
 - **NEW**: Like/unlike finds with real-time count updates
 - **NEW**: Animated like buttons with heart animations
+- **NEW**: Friend request system with send/accept/decline functionality
+- **NEW**: Friends management page with user search and relationship status
+- **NEW**: Privacy-aware find feeds with friend-specific visibility filters
 - Share functionality with clipboard copy
 - Real-time map markers with click-to-preview
 - Grid layout for find browsing